 - Data preparation: Compiling multiple data sources, identifying the dimensions and measurements, preparing it for data analysis.

 Why is business intelligence important?

-Simply put, business intelligence helps people make better business decisions by showing present and historical data within its business context.
-It offers performance benchmarks to make the business run smoother and more efficiently.
-It helps people spot market trends to increase sales or revenue.
-Used effectively, it can even help with compliance and hiring efforts.
-Just about any aspect of business can be improved through business intelligence.
+Business intelligence can help companies make better decisions by showing present and historical data within their business context.
+Analysts can leverage BI to provide performance and competitor benchmarks to make the organization run smoother and more efficiently.
+Analysts can also more easily spot market trends to increase sales or revenue.
+Used effectively, the right data can help with anything from compliance to hiring efforts.

 - Analyze customer behavior

 - Track performance

 Businesses and organizations have questions and goals.
 To answer these questions and track performance against these goals, they gather the necessary data, analyze it, and determine which actions to take to reach their goals.

 On the technical side, raw data is collected from the business’s activity.
 Data is processed and then stored in data warehouses.
 Once it’s stored, users can then access the data, starting the analysis process to answer business questions.

 How BI, data analytics, and business analytics work together